 The lead attorney, a mother who knows what it’s like to support a family, agrees to his deal.
 Soon afterward, the paperwork is signed and the situation is resolved.
 He gets the clear legal ownership he needs to sell the software.

 The entire dream is metaphorical.
 It can’t be proven as precognition, but the overlapping details between the dream and subsequent events give me confidence to present it as evidence.

 Evidence of Precognition

 An investigation of train crashes on the U.S. east coast during the 1950s concludes that trains that crashed or derailed had significantly fewer passengers than the same trains on other days.
 The four passenger planes hijacked on September 11, 2001 had half their usual number of passengers.

-You don’t have to look far to find reports of people who don’t board flights that crash because of a bad feeling, but sometimes, the reason why people miss those flights appears to be dumb luck.
+You don’t have to look far to find reports of people who don’t board flights that crash because of a bad feeling.
+But sometimes, the reason why people miss those flights appears to be dumb luck.
 Funny man Seth MacFarlane was booked on American Airlines Flight 11 on the morning of September 11, 2001, but arrived ten minutes late because his travel agent gave him the wrong departure time.

-But who knows, sometimes what we call luck is otherwise known as synchronicity, a meaningful coincidence.
+Who knows, sometimes what we call luck is otherwise known as synchronicity, a meaningful coincidence.

-Start with the paper Future Directions in Precognition Research, found at PubMed, and use the extensive citations to do your own research.
+To really dig into evidence based on research, start with the paper Future Directions in Precognition Research, found at PubMed, and use the extensive citations to do your own research.
 The evidence to support the existence of precognition is freely available and well-researched, just not widely known.